MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

     SELECT * FROM price_listing(0, 0, 0, 'Central Area', '98122', 'House', 'Entire home/apt', 4, 1.5, 3, 3);
     ```

-    This will return a nightly rental price estimate in decimal format.
+    This query returns a nightly rental price estimate in decimal format.

 3. Call the function for each row in the `listings_to_price` table using the following SQL command: